-You can provide feedback or make a complaint either verbally or in writing if you have an issue about your care or the service provided.
+You can provide feedback or make a complaint verbally or in writing if you have an issue with your care or the service provided.
 We encourage you to raise any concerns immediately with a staff member.

-If after discussing your concerns with this staff member you are dissatisfied, you may ask to speak to the nurse in charge.
-If still dissatisfied, we ask that you put the issue in writing and address it to our hospital's Director of Nursing.
+If, after discussing your concerns with this staff member, you are dissatisfied, you may ask to speak to the nurse in charge.
+If you are still unhappy, we ask that you put the issue in writing and address it to our hospital's Director of Nursing.

-Our Director of Nursing will ensure that the issue is dealt with as discreetly as possible and will take all reasonable steps to ensure that you are not adversely affected.
+Our Director of Nursing will ensure that the issue is dealt with as quickly and discreetly as possible.